Skip to contents

 sudo dnf install netcdf-devel gcc-c++ # Fedora/RHEL

-R CMD INSTALL heatwave3OpenMP scaling is typically the best of the three platforms (low thread creation overhead).
-Fork-based mclapply() is also safe here, though PSOCK remains the portable choice.
+Fork-based mclapply() is also safe here, though PSOCK remains the portable choice for R-side parallelism.

 For R-side parallelism on macOS, prefer PSOCK.
 If you must use mclapply(), export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES before starting R, and treat concurrent forked NetCDF/HDF5 access as unsafe.

-Rtools (GCC/MinGW) supports OpenMP without extra setup and configure.win locates NetCDF, so multithreading via n_threads works with no extra steps.
+configure.win locates NetCDF and multithreading via n_threads works with no extra steps.
 There is no fork() on Windows, so mclapply() silently runs serially, and R-side parallelism must use a PSOCK cluster (makeCluster() / parLapply()), exactly as shown above.

 Summary

 All three give the same science.
-OpenMP is the efficient default on a single host, and R-side parallelism is the portable fallback and the route to multi-machine scaling.
+In-process threads are the efficient default on a single host, and R-side parallelism is the route to multi-machine scaling and process isolation.